Visiting the Space Needle. Credit: JiaYing Grygiel

 - Wheelchairs are allowed on the observation decks, but strollers need to be checked.

-- Kids ages four and under are free.
+- Kids ages 4 and under are free.

 If you go...

-Tickets: General admission tickets for adults are $27.50–$37.50; youth tickets for ages 5–12 are $22.50–$28.50; and senior tickets for ages 65 and older are $25.50–$32.50.
-Prices vary by season and time of day.
-Buy timed tickets online to avoid waiting in line and choose early or later times for slightly cheaper prices.
-King County residents with proper I.D. can save $5 off admission prices at the door (not online).
+Tickets: General admission tickets for teens and adults cost $35; youth tickets for ages 5–12 are $26; and senior tickets for ages 65 and older are $30.
+Buy timed tickets online to avoid waiting in line, though note that King County residents with ID and military with ID receive a discount at the ticket window (not available online).

 More fun at Seattle Center: